- The 2023 conversion factor is $33.06, a decrease of 4.4% from 2022.

 Audiology services provided without a physician order

 Medicare policy requires that all diagnostic tests, including audiology tests, have a physician order.
-However, to broaden access to audiology services, CMS proposes to remove the order requirement for certain hearing conditions.
-CMS proposes to create HCPCS code GAUDX for such services.
-The proposed rule limits use of this code to once per 12 months per beneficiary.
+However, to broaden access to audiology services, CMS finalized its proposal to remove the order requirement for certain hearing conditions.
+In response to stakeholder feedback, the finalized policy will use a new modifier to allow for better accuracy of reporting, rather than a new HCPCS code.
+Audiologists will be allowed to bill for this access once every 12 months per beneficiary.

 Payment for dental services

 Medicare statute generally precludes coverage of a variety of dental services under Medicare Parts A and B, with an exception for inpatient hospital services in situations where the severity of dental procedures requires inpatient hospital stays.
-Additionally, CMS proposes to allow for coverage, whether inpatient or outpatient, if services are “inextricably linked” and are an integral part of the covered primary service or procedure.
+In the 2023 Final Rule, CMS finalized a policy to allow for coverage of dental services, whether inpatient or outpatient, if services are “inextricably linked” and are an integral part of a covered primary service or procedure.

-In addition, CMS proposes to expand the policy to allow coverage of dental services when a patient has an organ transplant, cardiac valve replacement, or valvuloplasty procedures in situations where the patient has an oral infection and the procedure’s success could be significantly impacted if the infection is not properly treated.
-CMS is also requesting public comment on procedures that may fall under this exception and may consider expanding the set of approved procedures.
-CMS is requesting public comment on other clinical situations where dental services may be critical to proceeding with a primary medical procedure.
+In addition, CMS finalized a policy expansion to allow coverage of dental services when a patient has an organ transplant, cardiac valve replacement, or valvuloplasty procedures in situations where the patient has an oral infection and the procedure’s success could be significantly impacted if the infection is not properly treated.
+CMS is finalizing payment for necessary exams and treatments prior to treatment for head and neck cancers beginning in CY 2024.
+Finally, CMS has developed a process starting in CY 2023 to review and consider public recommendations for similar scenarios for Medicare payment for dental services.

 Colorectal cancer (CRC) screening proposals

-CMS proposes two main updates to CRC screening policies:
+CMS finalized two main updates to CRC screening policies:

 - Expand Medicare coverage of certain screening tests by reducing the minimum age from 50 to 45 years, following changes in clinical recommendations

-- Expand a covered CRC screening test to include a follow-up colonoscopy in cases where a stool test returns a positive result.
-The proposal waives frequency limitations and considers follow-up screenings preventive services, waiving beneficiary cost-sharing
+- Expand the regulatory definition of a covered CRC screening test to include a follow-up colonoscopy in cases where a stool test returns a positive result.
+Expanding the definition of a screening test will waive beneficiary cost sharing for follow-up screenings.

 Hospital Outpatient Departments (HOPDs) and Ambulatory Surgical Centers (ASCs) to report discarded single-dose, single-use packaged drugs